sekmet/mantra-cli/README.md

 ---------------------------------------

-### mantra destroy [type] [name]
+### mantrarecom destroy [type] [name]
 *alias: d*

 **This command removes files.**

-Destroys all files that its counterpart `mantra generate` command would generate.
+Destroys all files that its counterpart `mantrarecom generate` command would generate.
 You can provide all `types` supported by the `generate` command.

 ---------------------------------------

 ## Customization

-Mantra-CLI allows you to easily customize its behaviors.
+Mantra Recompose-CLI allows you to easily customize its behaviors.
 Currently, you can
 customize:

 * tab size